gardinermichael/Facebook-Dashboard/README.md

 <h3>Project:</h3>

 Dashboard that comparatively monitors trending posts on multiple Facebook pages simultaneously, as well as news stories around the web.
-Created for a Facebook-focused publication repackaging stories from other outlets to publish on genre-branded Facebook pages.
+Created for a Facebook-focused publication repackaging stories from other outlets and republishing on genre-branded Facebook pages.

 <h3>Applications:</h3>